-Dr Ray Greek speaks about personalized medicine and the life saving significance gene-based medical research and systems biology holds for treating disease in individual patients:
+Our senior doctor, Ray Greek MD, speaks about personalized medicine and the life saving significance gene-based medical research and systems biology holds for treating disease in individual patients:

-Watch the Wyss Institute’s TED talk on personalized medicine and the potential of funding this instead of animal models – which still continue to receive the lion’s share of research funding despite pharma and the wider scientific community acknowledging lab animals fail human patients.
+Watch the Wyss Institute’s TED talk on personalized medicine and the potential held by funding this, instead of animal models:

-There are many valid research methods that are providing scientists the answers they need in the search for treatments and cures for human disease.
+There are many viable research methods providing scientists with the answers they need, in the search for treatments and cures for human disease.
 Here are just a few: